WestMountain Gold | About the Company

 -

-No international currency or political risk; no fish or wildlife issues; no Native land-claim, NIMBYism, wetlands or environmental issues
+No international currency or political risk; no fish or wildlife issues; no Native land-claims, NIMBYism, or wetlands

 -

-No Federal mining permits required - US Army Corp of Engineers - Jurisdictional Determined
+No Federal mining permits or impact studies required as per Jurisdictional Determination from the US Army Corp of Engineers

 -